rwth-irt/SIMPLE-C/README.md

 The ros node will then listen to PointCloud2 messages on the provided topics and push calibrations to the topic `transformations`.
 Status information is currently (**TODO**) provided on stdout (command line of the ros node).
 All transformations use the message type `TransformStamped`, which includes information about the involved coordinate frames (here: sensor topic names).
 Therefore, transformations for multiple sensor can be pushed to the same ROS topic.

-**Running without ROS from rosbag data**
+**Offline calibration**

-- Using the script `online_calibration/main_ros.py`, the calibration can be used without ROS (pass `--help` for usage information).
+- Using the script `online_calibration/main_cli.py`, the calibration can be used without ROS (pass `--help` for usage information) by importing ROS-bags as numpy arrays.
 - Reading rosbag data is used using separate libraries.
-- Only a single detector pair is supported.
 - Visualizations of reflector tracking and point pair alignment are available, which are not available inside of ROS.
 - As rosbag import is very slow, it might be faster to run the ROS node and play back the rosbag using ROS itself as long as no visualization is required.

+**Useful**
+- Set the data and repository directory in the docker to mount your data location and the calibration docker repository before building the container: `export DATA_DIR=<path to your data directory>`, `export REPO_DIR=<path to your calibration repository> `
+- Open another terminal in the docker: `sudo docker exec -it lidar1 bash`
+- Visualization is hosted on Port 8000: http://localhost:8000
+- Parameters of the calibration tool can be adjusted in the `launch.py`
+- The calibration tool can be started in the docker container using rebuild.sh

 ## Code structure
 - All code lives inside the `src` directory in the ROS package `online_calibration`.